Book your safari trip here:

 The grazers of L. Nakuru

-Lake Nakuru has huge plains filled with grass lands thus, has attracted a number of grazers such as the water bucks, buffaloes, gazelles, zebras, wildebeests and more.
+The Park has a huge plains filled with grass lands thus, has attracted a number of grazers such as the water bucks, buffaloes, gazelles, zebras, wildebeests and more.

 The cats of L. Nakuru

-The cats of Lake Nakuru Nation park are the leopards and the cheetahs which are also a common site in the park.
+The cats found in this Park are the leopards and the cheetahs which are also a common site in the park.
 They often roam in the grass land and the wooded areas.
 It is easy to spot them in these grasslands preying on some of the grazers.

 Birds at Lake Nakuru National Park